ExtendRealityLtd/VRTK/Assets/VRTK/Source/SDK/Daydream/ABOUT.md

 	* Virtual Reality Supported > Daydream
 	* API Level: Nougat
 	* Bundle Identifier and other settings you'd use to run on Android
-* In Hierarchy, create empty, named "DaydreamCameraRig"
-	* Create a Camera as child of DaydreamCameraRig, reset its transform (position 0,0,0) and set its tag to MainCamera
-	* Add GvrControllerPointer prefab from Assets/GoogleVR/Prefabs/Controller/
-	* Add GvrControllerMain prefab from Assets/GoogleVR/Prefabs/Controller/
-* Disable Daydream's native pointer tools
-	* Delete GvrControllerPointer/Laser

 ### Setup VRTK Components